jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_autonomous.md

 For comparing the MSE you should separate the predictions according on how far are the measurements.
 That is, compute the MSE for the one step prediction, then for the second step prediction, and so on.
-The number of elements in the MSE computation must be the same to be able to compare.

-For example, if you compute the one and two step predictions for a set consecutive windows, the first window will predict instants $t$ as first step prediction and $t+1$ as second step prediction, but you will have no second step prediction for instant $t$.

 ### Sequence to sequence prediction